PrathamChoreria/Ve3_global/README.md

 #### analysis/views.py: Handles the file upload, data processing, and visualization.
 #### analysis/urls.py: URL routing for the app.
 #### templates/: HTML templates for the index and results pages.
-#### media/: Directory where uploaded and processed files are stored.
+#### media/: Directory where uploaded and processed files are stored.**It also stores graph/plot/piecharts/histograms that are generated.It also stores preprocessed csv file along with preprocessed scaled csv file in it.**
 #### analysis is the name of the app created in the project analysis_pro

 ## Setup
 ### 1. Prerequisites